-Bachelor of Arts Degree (Liberal Arts) • The following program is required: (1) Common Courses listed on page 37; (2) The Foreign Language requirements listed for the major on page 133; (3) One minor; (4) Electives to complete requirements for graduation.
+Bachelor of Arts Degree (Liberal Arts)-The following program is required: (1) Common Courses listed on page 36; (2) The Foreign Language requirements listed above; (3) One minor; (4) Electives to complete requirements for graduation.
 Programs must be planned with the student's adviser.

-Minor in Foreign Languages • The requirements for a simple minor is 24 quarter hours in one language.
+Minor in Foreign Languages-The requirement for a simple minor is 24 quarter hours in one language.

-Teaching Minor in Foreign Language • The following program is required: (1) Two years of one language plus methods in the teaching of foreign languages at either elementary or secondary level, as follows: Ed.
+Teaching Minor in Foreign Language-The following program is required: (1) Two years of one language plus methods in the teaching of foreign languages at either elementary or secondary level, as follows: Ed.
 150b, 150c or F. Lang.
 231, or F. Lang.
 232; or, (2) Two years, or the equivalent, of one language, plus adequate work in F. Lang.
 222, Individual Studies in Foreign Language.

-Description of Courses • Course offerings for the Fall, Winter, and Spring quarters will carry the credit designated in this year-book.
+Description of Courses-Course offerings for the Fall, Winter, and Spring quarters will carry the credit designated in this catalog.
 The same course offerings scheduled in the Summer Sessions may vary in the amount of credit offered.